Alfred feels like the First Love Foundation saved his life.

 Former First Love Foundation client and volunteer

-Shortly after, Alfred asked to volunteer at the foodbank to give back to the community and get some work experience to help him find a job.
+Shortly after, Alfred asked to volunteer at First Love Foundation to give back to the community and get some work experience to help him find a job.

-Alfred was invited to apply for a job with a local company that had gotten in touch with the charity looking to recruit.
+Alfred was invited to apply for a job with a local company that had contacted the charity looking to recruit.
 The charity helped him with interview preparation and he was offered the job.
 He is still in the same job more than two years later.

-“Looking back,” Alfred says; “The foodbank saved my life.
+“Looking back,” Alfred says; “The First Love Foundation saved my life.
 Volunteering with them really helped me to open up.
 I would recommend that people try it.”

 Read more hero stories